secmon-lab/swarm/README.md

 ## Rule Examples

 In Swarm, rules for saving objects stored in Cloud Storage to BigQuery are described using the Rego language.
-The rules are divided into two types: Event rules, which are executed when receiving the object storage event, and Schema rules, which define the format and destination of the log data to be saved in BigQuery.
+The rules are divided into two types: **Event rules**, which are executed when receiving the object storage event, and **Schema rules**, which define the format and destination of the log data to be saved in BigQuery.

 For detailed description, please refer to the [Rule document](./docs/rule.md).